raspberrypilearning/memory/en/step_3.md

 Let's create a random sequence of colours.

 + Create a list called `sequence`{:class="blockdata"}.
-This is where you will store the random sequence.
 Only the character sprite needs to see the list, so you can select 'For this sprite only'.

 [[[generic-scratch-make-list]]]